AdrianVill20/Weather-Forecast-Application/README.md

 using XMLHttpRequest wrapped in a Promise.

 ## Core Learning Goals:
- Using Promises to handle HTTP responses and errors.
+ Using Promises to handle HTTP responses and errors.<br>
- Chaining Promises for sequential operations (e.g., first get coordinates → then get forecast).
+ Chaining Promises for sequential operations (e.g., first get coordinates → then get forecast).<br>
- Updating UI dynamically with resolved Promise data.
+ Updating UI dynamically with resolved Promise data.<br>

 ## Example Flow:
 1. User enters a city name.